My story

 Master Life Coach, Transformational Academy (Florida, USA), Natalie and DC Joel Rivera — integrative training in career development, life design, personal fulfillment, and structured goal achievement.

-Multiple Courses in Gamification (University of Pennsylvania) — training in game-inspired learning design and engagement strategies, covering motivational and feedback mechanics to make educational content more engaging and effective.
+Gamification Course (University of Pennsylvania) — training in game-inspired learning design and engagement strategies, covering motivational and feedback mechanics to make educational content more engaging and effective.

 Bachelor of Education in Pedagogics and Psychology, National Kyiv Dragomanov Pedagogical University — specialized training in humanistic pedagogy, developmental psychology, and the psychological impact of childhood trauma.